Tuukka-B/Device-DB-with-Laravel-and-React/README.md

 The final report is here: http://164.90.189.40/harjoitustyo/public/raportti

 Please try our application yourself, you can use the credentials provided in the link above!
+There you'll also find a detailed explanation of many things and solutions used in this project (in finnish language).

 # Current Status of the Project
 This project is in active development by yours truly.
 I have acquired permissions to publish any file that I have made "in my own time" - i.e., without being paid.